opensearch-project/documentation-website/_tools/logstash/advanced-config.md

 Start Logstash and send an HTTP request.

-Within the terminal, you see a new field named `geoip` that contains information such as the timezone, country, continent, city, postal code, and the latitude / longitude pair.
+Within the terminal, you see a new field named `geoip` that contains information such as the time zone, country, continent, city, postal code, and the latitude / longitude pair.

 If you only need the country name for instance, include an option named `fields` with an array of the field names that you want the `geoip` plugin to return.

-Some of the fields are not always available such as city name and region because translating IP addresses into geographical locations is generally not that accurate.
+Some of the fields, such as city name and region, are not always available because translating IP addresses into geographical locations is generally not that accurate.
 If the `geoip` plugin fails to look up the geographical location, it adds a tag named `geoip_lookup_failure`.

 You can use the `geoip` plugin with the OpenSearch output because `location` object within the `geoip` object, is a standard format for representing geospatial data in JSON.
 This is the same format as OpenSearch uses for its `geo_point` data type.